deoostfrees/Parvus/README.md

 ### Responsive Images

-You can specify different image sources and sizes using the `data-srcset` and `data-sizes` attribute.
+Specify different image sources and sizes using the `data-srcset` and `data-sizes` attributes:

 ```html
 <a href="path/to/image.jpg" class="lightbox"